zuozhenggh/learning-library/data-management-library/sharding/eshop/eshop.md

   Your order workflow goes from Placed to Shipped, then OFD (out for delivery), and finally Delivered.
  ![](./images/new1.png " ")

-**Note: Repeat above steps for 5 times and order 5 different items.
-This is required for the next set of labs.**

 ## Task 2: View Reports

-Navigate to application's home page with full screen and click on **REPORT** to view reports. ( **Note** : You can view reports as logged-in user only. ) The application can create reports by emulating two large data sets from relational tables (customers, orders, line items) and non-relational tables (Products and Reviews - JSON, Text, sentiment analysis).
+The application can create reports by emulating two large data sets from relational tables (customers, orders, line items) and non-relational tables (Products and Reviews - JSON, Text, sentiment analysis).
 And these Analytics reports are built from a single query spanning multiple data types from multiple shard databases.

 1. Dollar value sale by month: A single query from LINE_ITEM accessing multiple shard databases.
 2. Sentiment Percentage: A single query from Reviews accessing multiple shard databases.